ibm-cloud-docs/solution-tutorials/static-files-cdn.md

 If you are using {{site.data.keyword.cloud-shell_short}} you can change the location to a region with more distance from the bucket to see a more substantial performance change.

-### Optional: access index.html through COS and other content through CDN
+### Access index.html through COS and other content through CDN
 {: #static-files-cdn-8}
 All of the content is now distributed through the CDN.
 Website content can be broken into static content and dynamic content.
 To demonstrate this a file `cdn.html` has references to the CDN related files through the prefix CDN/.
 Edit cdn.html and replace the occurrences of CDN with your CNAME, `http://static.yourdomain.com`, in the example above.
 If you open the file in the `vim` editor the command `:%s#CDN#http://static.yourwebsite.com#` will do the trick.